 Platform Architecture

 Design a layered, decoupled platform with clear responsibilities for data ingestion, policy evaluation, decision execution, and partner integration.
 A typical reference architecture includes a policy engine, an agent orchestration layer, a data fabric, and partner adapters.
 Emphasize modular boundaries, service contracts, and the ability to swap components with minimal disruption.
+For related approaches in policy-based, autonomous decisioning, explore Autonomous credit risk assessment.

-- •Adopt a microservices-inspired decomposition where loyalty policy, customer data, and partner adapters are separate services that communicate via events and request/response channels.
+- Adopt a microservices-inspired decomposition where loyalty policy, customer data, and partner adapters are separate services that communicate via events and request/response channels.

-- •Use a centralized authorization and auditing layer to enforce access controls and traceability across all interactions.
+- Use a centralized authorization and auditing layer to enforce access controls and traceability across all interactions.

-- •Implement a robust observability stack including tracing, metrics, and structured logs to facilitate troubleshooting and compliance reporting.
+- Implement a robust observability stack including tracing, metrics, and structured logs to facilitate troubleshooting and compliance reporting.

 Data Architecture and Pipelines